EsotericSoftware/spine-scripts/photoshop/README.md

 If a skin name contains forward slashes (`/`) then the skin will appear within folders in Spine.
 For example, `a/b/skin` will show in Spine as folders `a` and `b` with a skin named `skin`.

+## Layer masks

+When a layer has a mask, the mask bounds are used instead of the layer's whitespace trimmed bounds.
+This allows control over the size of the image even when using `Trim whitespace`.

+A layer mask can be useful when a mesh image needs whitespace at its edges for placing vertices in Spine.
+It can also be used to keep a linked mesh image the same size as the source mesh.

+## Adjustment layers

+Adjustment layers can be used in Photoshop and are automatically applied to the generated images, without having to apply or merge them to each layer below them.

 ## Blending modes

 The script will recognize the following blending modes applied to a folder or layer.
 The slot in Spine will have the corresponding blending mode.